KatieWright26/Shadow-Game/README.md

 Milestones

-Have an element in the browser that responds to arrow keys left, up, and right.✓  return Player cannot move outside of board boundry.✓  return Use Parallax Scrolling<br>
+Have an element in the browser that responds to arrow keys left, up, and right✓<br>
+Player cannot move outside of board boundry✓<br>
+Use Parallax Scrolling<br>
 Have a player/enemy interactions of some kind.<br>
 Functioning help/start buttons<br>